bigomega/chennai-mtc-ui/README.md

 This page gives you all the bus that passes through two points

 Follow me [@bigOmega](http://twitter.com/bigomega "Twitter")

+##License
+[The Mit License](http://opensource.org/licenses/MIT).
+Read MIT-LICENSE.txt for more information

 &copy; Copyright 2012 to Batman.